awsmug/torro-forms/readme.txt

 = How do I use the plugin? =

-You can find instructions on what you can do with Torro Forms and how to use it in our [User Guide](http://torro-forms.com/user-guide/).
+You can find instructions on what you can do with Torro Forms and how to use it in our [User Guide](https://torro-forms.com/user-guide/).

 = How can I, as a developer, extend the plugin? =

 Torro Forms supports the concept of extensions and provides flexible APIs for several areas of it.
-A good point to start are our [API resources](http://torro-forms.com/api/).
-The plugin itself can also be found [on GitHub](https://github.com/awsmug/torro-forms) if you wanna have a look at the code in detail.
+A good point to start are our [tutorials](http://developer.torro-forms.com/tutorials/), and we also provide a full [code reference](http://developer.torro-forms.com/reference/).
+The plugin itself can also be found [on GitHub](https://github.com/awsmug/torro-forms) if you wanna have a look at the code itself.

 = Where should I submit my support request? =